bregmanh/tweeter/README.md

 3. Additional features: responsive design, and escaping to prevent XSS.

 ## Final Product
-In the following picture you can see the desktop version of the site.
+The following illustrates the desktop version of the site.
 The user here is typing a new tweet.
 ![New Tweet - Desktop Version of Site](https://github.com/bregmanh/tweeter/blob/master/docs/new-tweet.png?raw=true) In the following screenshot you can see the mobile version of the site.
 You can also see that one of the tweets is responding to a hover.
 In addition, the error is displayed upon trying to submit an empty tweet.
 ![Empty Tweet Error and Hover over a Tweet](https://github.com/bregmanh/tweeter/blob/master/docs/mobile-hover.png?raw=true)